Webster Groves High School: History

-Patricia Voss was principal 1994–2003.
-Since 1977, Voss had been an assistant principal at the high school.
-In October 2002 a white powdery substance found in a tissue box provoked a two-hour lockdown.
-Investigators later determined the substance was not Anthrax.
+The main common area, used largely for lunch, was built under the 2 story section in 2002.
+It was named P.V.
+Commons is named after Patricia Voss, the principal from 1994–2003.
+She had been an assistant principal since 1977.
+In October 2002, a white powdery substance found in a tissue box provoked a two-hour lockdown.
+Investigators later determined the substance was not anthrax.
 The Webster Groves School Board appointed Jon Clark as principal in 2003.
 Clark had been an assistant principal at the high school for seven years.

+In 2010, an old section of the school building was torn down (possibly the original high school building) to build an auxiliary gym between Robert's Gym and Junior Entrance.

 In 2011, construction began on a 106,000-square-foot addition to the school.
-Completed in 2012, this addition included new classrooms, state-of-the-art science labs, vocational labs, a main band room, private band practice rooms and art studios.
-The roof of the building also features a vegetation area surrounded by a glass curtain wall.
+At this time, the old auto maintenance shop and a small original north wing was torn down to make room for it.
+A temporary auto maintenance shop was set up under the 1966 section of building, where the plywood walls still stand, as of 2025.
+The major new addition was completed in 2012.
+It included new classrooms, state-of-the-art science labs, a main band room, private band practice rooms, art studios, industrial technology classrooms, and an autobody shop in the basement.
+The social studies department also had new rooms constructed in this section, as well as some utility rooms and a loading dock.
+To get to the car shop basement, a car elevator was constructed to bring cars down into the cavernous auto maintenance shop.
+The roof of the building features a vegetation courtyard.
 In addition, three 20,000 gallon water harvesting tanks are located at the base of the building for rain collection and irrigation for the field behind the building.
 The expansion was built to resemble the look of the existing building, including the use of terrazzo floors and steps, and limestone accents.
+The old gymnasium behind Knight Auditorium was sectioned off during this process and since contains the drama department rooms, as well as a black box theater.

+For several years, the Little Theater had been dealing with black mold, and nobody was allowed inside.
+In 2024, the building was demolished and replaced with Frick Theater.
+It was built for $2 million, funded by Mr. and Ms. Frick, and was designed to be a clean theater, meaning nothing will be painted or drilled into the floors for performances, unlike the Knight Auditorium.